 OOLONGS AT THE TEA HOUSE

-The aromatic flowers of the orange tea and a touch of orange oil infused with this classic semi-oolong give it a sublime citrus uplift.
-Can be chilled or iced.
+The aromatic flowers of the orange tea and a touch of orange oil infused with this classic semi-oolong, gives it a sublime citrus uplift.
+Can also be chilled or iced.

-An exceptionally delicate Formosa Oolong, Silvertip uses the young tea leaf buds producing “silvery” appearance and a lightly fragrant floral taste.
+An exceptionally delicate Formosa Oolong.
+Silvertip uses the young tea leaf buds producing a “silvery” appearance and a lightly fragrant floral taste.

-From Fujian province, China, this is a 15% fermentation, with a very large leaf tightly rolled into dark, compact balls (often seen as iron like), is a very smooth drink with a naturally sweet, aromatic, nutty taste.
+From Fujian province, China, this is a 15% fermentation, with a very large leaf tightly rolled into dark, compact balls (often seen as iron like).
+It is a very smooth drink with a naturally sweet, aromatic, nutty taste.

-A speciality from the Nantou mountains, Taiwan, this oolong is fermented for only a short period before handrolling, The result is light and floral & can be brewed many times.
+A speciality from the Nantou mountains, Taiwan, this oolong is fermented for only a short period before hand rolling.
+The result is light and floral and can be brewed many times.

-To go with any of these Oolongs there’s no better way to enjoy (and share!)
-Oolong than with our authentic Oolong Earthenware Set complete with a tea pot, three cups, tea tongs and a high quality wooden draining tray.
+There’s no better way to enjoy (and share!)
+Oolong than with our authentic tea set, complete with a tea pot, three cups, tea tongs and a high quality wooden draining tray.